jiaxicheng/pentaho/pdi_metadata_injection.md

   Type: Integer
 ```

-In both YAML Input step, do the following:
+In both YAML Input steps, do the following:
 + In the 'File' tab, browse and add the YAML file defined above:

-**Note:** the file-path of the YAML configuration files can be parameterized, this will add
+**Note:** the file-path of the YAML configuration files can be parameterized, this adds
 more flexibility when running on different vendors.
 No need to use fixed name on these configuration files.

-+ In the 'Fields' tab, click 'Get fields', and take all the default.
++ In the 'Fields' tab, click 'Get fields', and take the default.

 In the `JSON Input` step followed the `YAML Input: field definitions` step: